adct-the-experimenter/binaural-audio-editor/README.md

   Click on the Remove Sound Producer Track button to remove a sound producer track.

-  The application uses standard Cartesian coordinate system to move sound producers and listener.
+  Like OpenAL and OpenGL, the application uses a right handed coordinate system to move listener and sound producers,

+  where in a frontal default view X (thumb) points right,

+  Y points up (index finger),

+  and Z points towards the viewer/camera (middle finger).

-  Up is positive z.
-Down is negative z.
+  Up is positive y.
+Down is negative y.

-  Back is positive x.
-Forward is negative x.
+  Back is positive z.
+Forward is negative z.

-  Right is positive y.
-Left is negative y.
+  Right is positive x.
+Left is negative x.

 # Important Note:
 Stereo(2 channel) audio does not get 3d spatialization and is instead used to play as background music.